-1 Introduction 2

-2 Strategy 2
+- What is it like to be a woman?

+- What is it like to be a robot?

-3 Preliminary conclusion 8
+- Preliminary conclusion

-4 Some philosophical objections 8
+- Some philosophical objections

-5 Do computers have a point of view?
-9
+- Do computers have a point of view?

-6 More philosophical objections 10
+- More philosophical objections

-7 Flipping qualia 11
+- Flipping qualia

-8 Semantic traps 12
+- Semantic traps

-9 Incoherence is not the same as lack of meaning 12
+- Incoherence is not the same as lack of meaning

-10 Conclusion 13
+- Conclusion

+- REFERENCES

+- About this document ...

-1 Introduction
+Original Introduction

 Discussions of consciousness, including whether machines can be conscious, which animals are conscious, how consciousness evolved, what the function of consciousness is, etc. are often based on the assumption that we all know what we mean by the word "consciousness".
 Moreover, it is assumed that what we mean can be identified by various words and phrases which are part of common usage, but which become elevated to pseudo technical terms for the purpose of bolstering philosophical or scientific discussions of consciousness.
 A much discussed example is this form of phrase: "What it is like to be an X?"
-(Nagel 1981).
+Nagel(1974).
 This recurs often, for example, in discussions in the comp.ai.philosophy newsgroup.

-My own belief is that much discussion of consciousness is based on a highly inflated conception of the clarity of the questions being posed, and the objective of this paper is to deflate such discussions.
+My own belief is that much discussion of consciousness is based on a highly inflated conception of the clarity of the questions being posed, and the alternative answers offered.
+The original objective of this paper (in 1996) was to deflate such discussions.
 I don't deny that there are questions to be asked, but I claim that we need a new route to such questions, based on architectures for various kinds of intelligent agents, and analysis of the sorts of states and processes various architectures can support.

 Unfortunately, the temptation to ask pseudo-questions remains very strong.
 The purpose of this paper is to help to reduce that temptation.
 It will not work for all readers.

-2 Strategy
+Strategy